Baltasarq/free_apis/README.md

-# free_apis
+# Free APIS

+Cómo acceder a API de tipo REST gratuitas.

-How to access a free REST API.
+*How to access a free REST API.*